O'Hagan Family Foundation Mentoring Young Lives Scholarship

 The O'Hagan Family Foundation Mentoring Young Lives Scholarship provides financial assistance to Wilkes Honors College students who demonstrate a commitment to service as mentors to young students in Palm Beach County.
 The goal of this scholarship is to develop well-rounded, skilled, and committed individuals who are motivated to provide guidance and direction to young people in need Preference will be given to applicants with financial need who demonstrate a commitment to community service and academic excellence.
 These scholarships shall be awarded to students in good standing without regard to race, color, religion, age, sex, national origin, or handicap.

-Scholarship recipients will be required to arrange to serve as a tutor or mentor and complete a minimum of fifty hours of mentoring with students or working with youth during the terms (spring and fall) of the academic year in which the scholarship is received.
+Scholarship recipients will be required to arrange to serve as a tutor or mentor and complete a minimum of 25 hours per semester (fall or spring) for each semester in which the scholarship is received.
 Awardees are also required to write a letter of appreciation to the benefactor of this program.